Read Thomas Hobbes with voice, context, and method in the same frame.

 Prompt 1: Provide a short paragraph explaining Thomas Hobbes’ influence on philosophy.

-The central claim is this: Thomas Hobbes significantly influenced philosophy, particularly through his work in political theory and social contract theory.
+In plain terms: Thomas Hobbes significantly influenced philosophy, particularly through his work in political theory and social contract theory.

 1. Thomas Hobbes’ Influence on Philosophy: Thomas Hobbes significantly influenced philosophy, particularly through his work in political theory and social contract theory.